philber/entra-verifiedid-tour/part-1/README.md

 # A guided tour of Microsoft Entra Verified ID - Part 1 Sample

-This repo contains a fork of a set of Microsoft Entra Verified ID (formerly knwow as Azure AD Verifiable Credentials) samples

-## Code Sample Application Description
+Welcome to the first part of guided tour of Microsoft Entra Verified ID.

+In this part, we'll guide you to issue your first Verifiable Credential (VC): a managed Verified Employee credential.
+You'll then use this credential to prove to a verifier that you are a Verified Employee of your (fictitious) organization.

+## About the code sample application
+The code sample application being leverage is forked from the repo available at [https://github.com/Azure-Samples/active-directory-verifiable-credentials-node](https://github.com/Azure-Samples/active-directory-verifiable-credentials-node).

+**PLEASE REFER TO THESE REPOS FOR THE LATEST AVAILABLE BITS.**

-A NodeJS code sample application for using the VC Request Service API to issue and verify verifiable credentials with a credential contract which allows the VC Request API to pass in a payload for the managed Verified Employee credentials|
+This code sample application is using the Request Service API to both issue and verify Verifiable Employee credentials with a credential contract which allows the REST API to pass in a payload for these credentials.

+The endpoint of the API is https://verifiedid.did.msidentity.com/v1.0/verifiableCredentials/createIssuanceRequest and https://verifiedid.did.msidentity.com/v1.0/verifiableCredentials/createPresentationRequest.

 Microsoft provides a simple to use REST API to issue and verify verifiable credentials.
 You can use the programming language you prefer to the REST API.
 We use here node.js.
 Instead of needing to understand the different protocols and encryption algorithms for Verifiable Credentials and DIDs you only need to understand how to format a JSON structure as parameter for the VC Request Service API.